 Moving on to real ingredients we first made a decorative sushi roll, something I didn’t even know existed.
 After strategically placing some fish sausage (something else I didn’t know existed) and a series of rolls we were left with a cute looking frog.

 After that, it was a few nigiri pieces of salmon, tuna, and mackerel.
 I had already forgotten the multiple-step process – sadly I will never move past the receiving end of sushi making.
 From there it was one more decorative roll, this time a flower, and a couple of battleship sushi rolls of minced tuna and roe.

 Finally, time to eat.
 I may not have sushi master skills but my Tokyo Sushi-Making Tour nigiri and rolls were delicious.

-In the end my day with Tokyo Sushi-Making Tour was a fun, informative, and a delicious way to make and appreciate sushi.
+In the end, my day was a fun, informative, and delicious way to make and appreciate sushi.
 Although this course is geared towards sushi novices and would be a hit with families and children, it was something up my alley – not shocking as I found with my Cup Noodles experience.

 I had a great time with Naoya and picked up a tip or two…like fish sausage.

 Tokyo Sushi-Making Tour Good to Know